Blue Badge Parking Scheme FAQs

 How do I use my badge when travelling abroad?

-There are no current arrangements for you to use your badge outside the EU in countries such as the USA, Canada, Australia or New Zealand, although they may be prepared to recognise it.
-You're advised to check what concessions are available in these countries before travelling.
+There are no current arrangements for you to use the badge outside the European Union, in countries such as the USA, Canada, Australia or New Zealand, although they may be prepared to recognise the Blue Badge.
+We advise you to check what concessions are available before travelling to non-EU countries.

 Disabled visitors to the UK (Shropshire)